The Creative Conversation

 The Creative Conversation with Nicole Lee is an hour-long podcast featuring writers talking about creativity, craft and career.
 Each episode involves a casual chat with a guest artist about various aspects of his or her creative practice and their journey along the way.

-My first podcast on US soil was marked by a conversation with the delightful Pulitzer Prize nominated novelist Susan Choi.
+My first podcast on US soil was with the delightful Pulitzer Prize nominated novelist Susan Choi.

 Susan is the author of The Foreign Student, American Woman, A Person of Interest, and My Education.
 We had a great conversation about MFAs and their usefulness to young writers, and how her Asian American identity influences (or doesn't influence) her novels.

-Susan's approach to researching a novel, and how it's changed over the years, was really interesting to me, as was her routine of writing in other people's houses when they were not home.
+Susan's approach to researching a novel and how it's changed over the years was really interesting to me.
+She also spoke about her unique habit of writing in other people's houses when they were not home.